 The difference between a hard shell and soft shell lobster.
 Lobsters will periodically shed their shells as they grow.
 This can happen as many as 25 times before they are 6-7 years old; then males shed every year and mature, females every two years.
 When lobsters become very large molting is less frequent.
-After they shed they have a paper thin shell, which can take up to two months to harden, and are called soft-shell, new shell or shedders.
-The debate goes on as to which is most tasty, though the soft-shell are definitely easier to crack!
+After they shed they have a paper-thin shell, which can take up to two months to harden and are called soft-shell, new shell, or shedders.
+The debate goes on as to which is most tasty, though the soft-shell is definitely easier to crack!

-Lobsters do not have vocal chords.
+Lobsters do not have vocal cords.
 They do not scream when being cooked.

 The teeth of the lobster are in its stomach.
 The stomach is located a very short distance from the mouth, and the food is actually chewed in the stomach between three grinding surfaces that look like molar surfaces, called the "gastric mill".

 Besides the greenish-brown colored lobsters, there are also rare blue, yellow, red and white ones.
 Except for the white ones, they all turn red when cooked.